Hearing loss in adults | Kore whakarongo i roto i te hunga pakeke

 Print this page

-The outer part of your ear is designed to move sound in the air into your ear canal.
+The outer part of your ear is designed to move sound from the air into your ear canal.
 Sound waves are changed into mechanical vibrations at your eardrum.

-Your eardrum is attached to 3 bones that act as a lever to enhance sounds while moving them through your middle ear.
-The last of these bones are attached to an oval window with a thin tissue cover.
-This is the entry to your inner ear (the cochlea).
+Your eardrum is attached to 3 bones that boost sounds while moving them through your middle ear.
+The last of these bones is attached to an oval window with a thin tissue cover.
+This is the entry to your inner ear, also known as the cochlea.

 Graphic illustration of the anatomy of the ear